Litigating at the ECOWAS Community Court of Justice

 This power is however yet to be exercised by the apex organ of ECOWAS.
 Thus, unless Member States are compelled to comply with the judgments of the ECOWAS Court, the confidence in the Court will completely be eroded so much so that the Court may be unable to entertain any applications from any person in respect of the violations of the fundamental rights of the citizens of ECOWAS.”

 There are two notable challenges that ought to be taken into account by potential litigants:

 - Competing competencies between the ECOWAS Court and national courts appear to have also caused some concern.

 The expanded jurisdiction that accompanied the Supplementary Protocol seems to have created some tension between the ECOWAS Court and its domestic counterparts.
-Despite is seeking to make the ECOWAS Court more accessible, it has to some extent complicated the jurisdictional requirements that ultimately create access.(2)
+Despite seeking to make the ECOWAS Court more accessible, it has to some extent complicated the jurisdictional requirements that ultimately create access.(2)

 Impactful cases on digital rights at the ECOWAS Court

 In recent years, the ECOWAS Court has become more outspoken on issues of digital rights and has made a number of ground-breaking judgments in this area:

 In August 2017, Togo cut off internet access in an effort to disrupt planned protests about the President’s seeking a third term in office.
 A number of NGOs based in Togo, and a local journalist, applied to the ECOWAS Court alleging that the internet shutdown was a violation of the right to freedom of expression contrary to Article 25 of the Togolese Constitution and Article 9 of the African Charter on Human and People’s Rights.
 As described by the Columbia Global Freedom of Expression case law database,